Sir-Photch/DAB/CONTRIBUTING.md

 On creating a new item, append it to the **TODO**-list.

 ## TODO
-- ability for users to provide http-link for audio-file
 - ability to limit playback of chime to only once in given timespan in config
 - ability for users to provide text for text-to-speech
 - ability for users to provide link to video for bot to crop chime from

 ## DONE
+- ~ability for users to provide http-link for audio-file~ [PR](https://github.com/Sir-Photch/DAB/pull/8)
 - ~fix playback problems !!!~ [PR](https://github.com/Sir-Photch/DAB/pull/6) [another PR](https://github.com/Sir-Photch/DAB/pull/7)
 - ~Initial version~ [PR](https://github.com/Sir-Photch/DAB/pull/5)